WordPress/gutenberg/plugins/README.md

 ### block.json

-Block plugins should define a `block.json` file in the `src/` directory.
+Block plugins should define a `block.json` file.
+Currently the `block.json` file should be located in `plugins/PLUGIN-SLUG/block.json`, rather than `plugins/PLUGIN-SLUG/src/block.json`, so it will be available in the Github PHPUnit test environment for block registration.
 Plugins should use the most recent `block.json` version supported by the current WordPress release.

 `block.json` files for plugins have some differeneces from those for core blocks (from `@wordpress/block-library`)